Mindfulness and Grief: How to Cope With Loss

 Grief doesn’t go away

-Sometimes people come to coaching and to mindfulness hoping it will get rid of the grief.
+Often, people come to coaching/therapy and to mindfulness hoping to get rid of the grief.

 It means learning how to carry it without losing yourself.